Tuberculosis is a global pandemic, killing someone approximately every 20 seconds — about 1.3 million in 2022 alone.

 Get the Facts

-TB is the leading infectious killer in the world
+TB is a leading infectious killer in the world

-TB therapy last from six months to longer than two years
+Highly drug-resistant TB therapy lasts from six months to longer than two years

-3 out of 4 cases of MDR-TB around the world go untreated
+About 3 out of 5 cases of DR-TB around the world go untreated

 MDR-TB could cost the world $16.7 trillion by 2050